microsoft/WSL/README.md

 Additional tags may be used to denote specific types of issues.

-- **9p-linux-file-access** - The issue is related to accesing Linux files from Windows.
+- **9p-linux-file-access** - The issue is related to accessing Linux files from Windows.

 ## Closing: